Tensor-based Multimodal Learning for Prediction of Pulmonary Arterial Wedge Pressure from Cardiac MRI: Experimental Results and Analysis

-\textbf{Decision Curve Analysis:} We performed Decision Curve Analysis (DCA)~\cite{vickers2006decision,sadatsafavi2021moving} to show the potential clinical utility of the proposed method.
+\textbf{Decision Curve Analysis} (DCA)~\cite{vickers2006decision,sadatsafavi2021moving} on the performance suggests the potential clinical utility of the proposed method.
 As shown in Fig.~\ref{fig5}, the Tri-modal model outperformed the baseline method for most possible benefit/harm preferences, where benefit indicates a positive net benefit (i.e. correct diagnosis) and harm indicates a negative net benefit (i.e. incorrect diagnosis).
 The tri-modal model (the best model) obtained a higher net benefit between decision threshold probabilities of $0.30$ and $0.70$ which implies that our method has a diagnostic value and can be used in screening high-risk patients from a large population.

+\textbf{Feature contributions:} Our model is interpretable.
+The highly-weighted features were detected in the left ventricle and interventricular septum in cardiac MRI.
+For cardiac measurements, left atrial volume (0.778/1) contributed more than left ventricular mass (0.222/1) to the prediction.